-Dayton shooter had troubled past, threatening fellow students with 'hit list'
+Long before shooting, Dayton gunman threatened fellow students with 'hit list'

 (Reuters) - The 24-year-old gunman who killed nine people in a rampage in Dayton, Ohio had a troubled past, including threatening fellow students in high school, authorities said, but police said it was too soon to establish a motive for the slaughter.

 The gunman, wielding an assault-style rifle and wearing body armor and a mask, inflicted carnage on a neighborhood known for its night life.

-Police identified the shooter as Connor Betts, 24, of Bellbrook, Ohio.
+Police identified the shooter as Connor Betts, 24, of Bellbrook, Ohio, a Dayton suburb.
+He was the third young man to take a rifle and go on a public killing spree in the United States within a span of a week, unleashing fresh alarm at the national crisis of mass shootings.

-The slaughter began at around 1 a.m. on Sunday in the city’s Oregon District and ended very rapidly when police who were nearby moved in and shot him dead.
+The slaughter in Dayton began at around 1 a.m. on Sunday in the city’s Oregon District and ended very rapidly when police who were nearby moved in and shot him dead.
 Those killed included Betts’ sister, and least 27 people were wounded.

 “We are very, very early in this investigation,” Dayton Police Chief Richard Biehl told a news conference on Sunday.
 “Any suggestion at this time of motive would be irresponsible.”

 “We do not have sufficient information to answer the question everyone wants to know, ‘Why?’”
+Agents from the Federal Bureau of Investigation are helping police.

-Betts had been troubled in high school, at one point drawing up a “hit list,” of students he wanted to kill or otherwise harm, authorities said.
+Betts had been troubled in high school, at one point drawing up a “hit list” of students he wanted to kill or otherwise harm, authorities said.

-CNN also reported that Betts had a history of threatening women who spurned his advances.
+He also had a history of threatening women who spurned his advances, CNN reported.
 News media reported that at one point in high school he was taken off a school bus by police.

-Apart from his high school troubles, Betts had traffic tickets for speeding and other minor traffic offenses, police said.
+Apart from his high school troubles, Betts had been issued tickets for speeding and other minor traffic offenses, police said.

 He had been studying psychology at a community college and working at a Chipotle restaurant.
 In an online profile, Betts reportedly described himself as “Good under pressure.
 Fast learner.
 Eager to overachieve.”